-- You can't have more than one Pilot on a unit. - You can't put Pilots on units with the Droid subtype, even if that Pilot is also a Droid. - Pilot works in the build zone, but not the abilities granted to the unit, unless one of the exceptions. - A unit's Pilot can't be attacked - Ignore abilities outside the "Pilot" ability while the pilot is piloting except those referring to it piloting a unit or the piloted unit. - Pilots aren't units while piloting.
-Only card effects referencing a "Pilot" or its subtype, without using "Character" or "unit" (unless it also says "card") can affect a Pilot.
+- You can't put Pilots on units with the Droid subtype, even if that Pilot is also a Droid. - Units with one of the following subtypes can have up to 3 Pilots: Army, Capital Ship, Cruiser, Fleet, Fortification, Station. - Units with one of the following subtypes can have up to 2 Pilots: Gunship, Patrol Ship, Squad, Squadron, Transport, Walker - All other units can only have 1 Pilot, unless the card or Pilot ability specifies otherwise. - Any units that can have an "extra Pilot," are +1 whatever number they are allowed.
+Example: Millennium Falcon could have up to 3 Pilots (2 for being a Transport + 1 "extra Pilot") - Pilot works in the build zone, but not the abilities granted to the unit, unless one of the exceptions. - A unit's Pilot can't be attacked.
+Pilots may still be damaged by effects and discarded, but not attacked.
+Units are unaffected by damage to the Pilot, and vice versa. - Ignore abilities outside the "Pilot" ability while the Pilot is piloting except those referring to it piloting a unit or the piloted unit. - Pilots aren't units while piloting.
+Only card effects referencing a "Pilot" or its subtype, without using "Character" or "unit" (unless it also says "card") can affect a Pilot. - Pilots on units untap normally during the ready phase. - Upkeep on Pilots must still be paid while piloting. - Pilots keep Equipment attached when piloting.
+Equipment can't be attached to or detached from a Pilot that is not a Character while piloting.